 I thought it was best to remove the existing transformers?

 Earlier, LED downlights often interfered with transformers (which ensure the correct voltage of electricity was put into the light), meaning that it was advisable to remove the transformers, before replacing the globes.
 LED technology has advanced in the last 2-3 years, meaning that this is no longer the case in most households.
 However, in some cases, you may find that your transformers are not compatible with certain LED downlights.
-If you’re not sure how to best proceed, feel free to give the Our Energy Future team a call on 1300 339 915.
+If you’re not sure how to best proceed, feel free to give the Positive Charge team a call on 1300 339 915.